-Barristers of Chambers have extensive experience in obtaining commercial remedies appropriate to a variety of contractual disputes.
+Barristers of Chambers have extensive experience in obtaining commercial remedies appropriate to a variety of contractual and franchise disputes.
 This experience is enhanced by complementary practice in areas such as consumer, corporations, equity, and insurance law.

 Decisions of interest include:

 - Aurizon Network Pty Ltd v Glencore Coal Queensland Pty Ltd & Ors QSC 163 concerning the plaintiff funding and undertaking construction of works to upgrade the capacity of the plaintiff’s infrastructure network;

 - Binaray Pty Ltd (ACN 119 724 211) as trustee for the Allen Family Trust v RAMS Financial Group Pty Limited (ACN 105 207 538) QSC 165 which was the result of multiple proceedings in the context of a franchise in the banking/lending industry.
 The question was whether or not, on the proper construction of the franchise agreement, a financial group was obliged to provide certain information to the franchisee;

 - Gladstone Area Water Board v AJ Lucas Operations P/L QCA 287, which concerned the question of whether a binding settlement agreement was reached (to settle some AUD 27 million of claims) following an oral discussion at a meeting.
 The reasons contained a consideration and application of the principles in Masters v Cameron (1954) 91 CLR 353.